Join food bloggers Nicki and Nathan as they go on the quest to discover the best food in Jackson, Mississippi.

 Day 3: Brunches, boils and civil rights history

-Breakfast at the Carriage Room at the Fairview Inn:
+Breakfast at the Fairview Inn:

 One of the best perks about staying at the Fairview Inn is the delicious breakfast that’s included with your stay.
 With a wide variety of options, including such favorites as the Southern eggs benedict with grits, indulging in the breakfast here is a no-brainer.